Terry Fox PROFYLE: Understanding the science

 Each committee oversees the execution of one or more specific research projects, and is chaired by a member of the Program Executive Committee (PEC) who makes sure that the node follows the project plan and timelines.
 The nodes will be interlinked, with several members sitting on more than one committee.

-The Genomics and Data Analysis Node will oversee the planning and implementation of a pan-Canadian personalized medicine platform for high-risk pediatric cancer patients.This team will also co-ordinate and execute computer-based analyses and will be responsible for sharing clinical data and analytical technologies within the PROFYLE group.
+The Genomics and Bioinformatics Node will oversee the planning and implementation of a pan-Canadian personalized medicine platform for high-risk pediatric cancer patients.This team will also co-ordinate and execute computer-based analyses and will be responsible for sharing clinical data and analytical technologies within the PROFYLE group.